The Invisible Trauma: Why Being a Hero Child Leads to Adult Burnout

-How Can Cognitive Behavioral Therapy Change Coping Mechanisms?
+Cognitive Behavioral Therapy and Coping Mechanisms

 The strength of a person’s coping mechanisms is perhaps the most significant indicator of their mental health.
 Everyone in the world struggles with stress, traumas, and emotional gut punches.
 However, while some people are able to regulate the difficult emotions and remain resilient, others do not have healthy coping mechanisms.
 As such, therapy for people…